-The key challenge in applying dimensional reduction to nonlinear PDEs is the efficient evaluation of the nonlinear operator which requires in principle computations that scale with the degrees of freedom of the full system and not the reduced one as in the linear case.
-This is a general issue for projection-based model order reduction methods for nonlinear PDEs or nonlinear systems and several ways to tackle this problem have been proposed.
-Common to all these approaches is a first step in which an additional basis --- a so-called collateral basis --- is constructed say via a POD or a greedy algorithm to approximate the range of the nonlinear operator.
-The methods then differ in the way the coefficients are computed. \\ The Gauss-Newton with approximated tensors method \cite{CaFaCoAm2013,CarBouFar2011} is based on the gappy POD \cite{AWWB08,BuDaWi04} and therefore employs a projection via a gappy inner product defined as a linear combination of evaluations in certain points in the spatial domain.
-The discrete empirical interpolation method (DEIM) \cite{ChaSor10} or the slightly more general empirical operator interpolation method (EOIM) \cite{DroHaaOhl2012} employ the empirical interpolation method (EIM) \cite{BMNP04,MNPP09,Tonn2011,GMNP07}.
+The Gauss-Newton with approximated tensors method \cite{CaFaCoAm2013,CarBouFar2011} is based on the gappy POD \cite{AWWB08,BuDaWi04} and therefore employs a projection via a gappy inner product defined as a linear combination of evaluations in certain points in the spatial domain.
+The discrete empirical interpolation method (DEIM) \cite{ChaSor10} and the slightly more general empirical operator interpolation method (EOIM) \cite{DroHaaOhl2012} employ the empirical interpolation method (EIM) \cite{BMNP04,MNPP09,Tonn2011,GMNP07}.
 The latter allows for the interpolation of a parametrized function via Lagrangian interpolants, where both the collateral basis and the interpolation points are constructed by a greedy algorithm.
 It has been applied for the approximation of parametrized nonlinear PDEs within the framework of RB methods for instance in \cite{GMNP07}.
 A rigorous a posteriori error estimator for parametrically smooth functions has been introduced in \cite{EfGrPa10}.
-Moreover, a (non-rigorous) hierarchical a posteriori error estimator which compares the solution with an approximation obtained by employing a richer collateral basis space has been derived in \cite{BMNP04} for the EIM, in \cite{DroHaaOhl2012} for the EOIM, and in \cite{WirSorHaa12} for the DEIM.
+Moreover, a (non-rigorous) hierarchical a posteriori error estimator, which compares the solution with an approximation obtained by employing a richer collateral basis space, has been derived in \cite{BMNP04} for the EIM, in \cite{DroHaaOhl2012} for the EOIM, and in \cite{WirSorHaa12} for the DEIM.
 A rigorous a posteriori error estimator for the DEIM is presented in \cite{ChaSor10,ChaSor12} but the constant in the estimate depends on the underlying discretization.
 To facilitate an approximation of functions of low regularity both in the EOIM and the recently introduced generalized empirical interpolation method (GEIM) \cite{MaMu13} the EIM is generalized by considering (also) the evaluation of linear functionals.
 A priori error analysis for the GEIM as introduced in \cite{MaMu13} has been provided in \cite{MaMuTu13}.
 In this paper we apply the POD to construct the collateral basis as the POD is optimal in an $L^{2}$-sense and use the GEIM to select interpolating functionals. \\